Search

 Last Updated:

-There are numerous classes currently available on MasterClass, with writing being a popular subject available there.
+Numerous classes are currently available on MasterClass, with writing being a popular subject available there.
 Many writers can get more experience from bestselling authors with the help of MasterClass.

 One fiction writer who teaches creative writing on MasterClass is Margaret Atwood, who has written numerous works, the most famous being The Handmaid’s Tale.